The Difference Between Breathwork and Meditation

 Written By: Tiffany Hicks

 While breathwork and meditation have some overlapping benefits, they differ in many aspects.
 Considered a passive approach to mental healing, meditation lacks the mindful action of breathwork.
-At the same time, breathwork comes natural and easy to adapt to while meditation requires weeks of practice and discipline to master.
+At the same time, breathwork meditation comes naturally and is easy to adapt to, while traditional meditation techniques need weeks of practice and discipline to master.
 For these reasons, breathwork’s active exercises often provide physiological and psychological benefits instantly whereas the benefits of passive meditation tend to take longer.

+While it may be easy to simply extol the virtues of breathwork and conscious breathing meditation techniques, it helps to provide a concise explanation of just what breathwork is and why it is so important to do.
 The International Breathwork Foundation (IBF) defines breathwork as, “the experiential field of study and practice that encompasses a variety of breathing techniques utilized individually and in groups to cultivate self-awareness and the enhancement of physical, emotional, cognitive, or spiritual well-being.”
-Thus, it comes as no surprise that Navy SEALs, Olympic athletes, psychotherapists, and other individuals with high-stress careers have incorporated breathwork in their lifestyles.
+Thus, it comes as no surprise that Navy SEALs, Olympic athletes, psychotherapists, and other individuals with high-stress careers have incorporated breathwork into their lifestyles.
+In many cases, the benefits of breathing practices like breathwork meditation are regarded as foundations for success in these fields.

-Overall, breathwork is a personal experience in which individuals establish a deeper connection to their emotional as well as their physical state.
-This is why individuals express experiencing a boost in their mood along with a decreased feeling a stress.
-Accordingly, breathworkers and other practitioners who actually guide others through breathwork activities or classes describe breathwork as an essential tool for better navigating life.
-Thereby presenting yet another contrast, meditation serves as an escape from life, but breathwork offers a roadmap for living.
+Of course, why we do breathwork is not just a matter of managing a stressful profession.
+Breathwork and conscious breathing meditation is a personal experience in which individuals benefit from a deeper connection to their emotional and physical state.
+This is why individuals who practice breathwork meditation report experiencing a boost in their mood along with a decreased feeling of stress.
+Accordingly, breath workers and similar practitioners of conscious breathing meditation, who actually guide others through breathwork activities or classes, describe breathwork as a vital foundation for navigating a more beneficial life.

-Perhaps one of the greatest advantages of breathwork is that anyone can do it and they can do it any time whether first thing in the morning to promote focus for the day ahead, in the middle of an anxiety attack during the day, or last thing at night to come down from the day and fall asleep quickly.
+Perhaps one of the greatest benefits of breathwork meditation is that anyone can do it and they can do it any time whether first thing in the morning to promote focus for the day ahead, in the middle of an anxiety attack during the day or last thing at night to come down from the day and fall asleep quickly.

 In addition, breathwork can also help you: